EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

+- 2025.01: Our papers about out-of-distribution recommendations are accepted to WWW 2025.
 - 2024.12: Our paper about multimodal recommendation is accepted to ICASSP 2025.
 - 2024.12: Our papers about LLMs fine-tuning and sequential recommendation are accepted to AAAI 2025.
 - 2024.11: Our paper about recommendation unlearning is accepted to TOIS 2024.